traject/traject/README.md

   # "*" is a wildcard in indicator spec.
 So
   # 856 with first indicator '0', subfield u.
   to_field "email_addresses", extract_marc("856|0*|u")

+  # Instead of joining subfields from the same field
+  # into one string, joined by spaces, leave them
+  # each in seperate strings:
+  to_field "isbn", extract_marc("020az", :seperator => nil)
 ~~~

 The `extract_marc` function *by default* includes any linked